byui-cse/itm300-course/source/module-09/project-lab.md

 * Open Method Request Settings
 * **Authorization:** AdminServiceRequestAuthorizer

-DEPLOY (this make take a couple of minutes)
+DEPLOY (this may take a couple of minutes)

 ## Update code